nmr-cnbch/CCR_scripts/README.md

 The script calculates the cross-correlated relaxation (CCR) rates, using peak intensities from the two spectra, reference and transfer (quantitative gamma approach).

-Our scripts can work with any type of CCR rates but a few of them were already pre-programmed:
+Our scripts can work with any type of CCR rates, but a few of them are pre-defined:
 |   |   |
 |---|---|
 | CCR_1 | H<sup>N</sup><sub>i</sub>N<sub>i</sub> DD – C<sup>α</sup><sub>i-1</sub>H<sup>α</sup><sub>i-1</sub> DD |